In and Out: Trump selective about travel during shutdown

 Like some of his recent predecessors, Trump is carefully picking and choosing where he’ll travel during the partial government shutdown.

 He visited with U.S. troops stationed at a military base in western Iraq the day after Christmas and flew to the U.S.-Mexico border in southern Texas last week to try to buttress his argument for billions of dollars to build a wall to stem illegal immigration, drug trafficking and crime.
-On Monday, Trump is scheduled to address the American Farm Bureau’s annual convention in New Orleans.
+He addressed the American Farm Bureau Federation’s annual convention in New Orleans on Monday.

 But Trump scrapped other trips that wouldn’t have played well at a time when government workers are furloughed or working without pay.